Broadcast Schedule Announced for Indiana Fever's 2026 Preseason Games

 Date Opponent Venue Time (ET) Broadcast

 Sat., April 25 New York Liberty Barclays Center 3 p.m.
-WNBA League Pass
+ION/WNBA League Pass

 Thurs., April 30 Dallas Wings Gainbridge Fieldhouse 7 p.m.
 ION/WNBA League Pass